Eastern Beach, Fraser Island.

 You do not need a permit for private recreational fishing in Queensland's marine and national parks.
 However, those conducting commercial fishing tours, organised group activities and competitive events do require permits.

-See the Department of Agriculture, Fisheries and Foresty website for information on fishing bag and size limits.
+See the Department of Agriculture and Fisheries website for information on fishing bag and size limits.

 Commercial fishing is not permitted in national parks, but is allowed in some marine park zones.
 For more information see: